Plane Carrying 64 Collides With Helicopter, Crashes In Washington - UrduPoint

 President Donald Trump said in an official statement that he had been "fully briefed" and said of any victims, "may God bless their souls."

-"The aeroplane was on a perfect and routine line of approach to the airport.
-The helicopter was going straight at the aeroplane for an extended period of time.
+"The airplane was on a perfect and routine line of approach to the airport.
+The helicopter was going straight at the airplane for an extended period of time.
 It is a CLEAR NIGHT, the lights on the plane were blazing," Trump wrote on his Truth Social platform.

 The Federal Aviation Administration ordered the grounding of all planes at Reagan National and the airport was not due to reopen until 11:00 am (1600 GMT) Thursday.